CP1404/Practicals/prac_01/README.md

 **until** they enter a negative number.
 Note the boundary carefully.
 Remember that **until** is the opposite of **while**, and if you need help, please [check the patterns](https://github.com/CP1404/Starter/wiki/Programming-Patterns#while-loops-indefinite-iteration) .
-Here's (only) some pseudocode to help you:
+Here's some pseudocode to help you:

     get sales
     while sales >= 0
-        calculate bonus
+        calculate bonus (this line is intentionally incomplete pseudocode) print bonus
         get sales
     do next thing